LokiMidgard/Dice-Tool/docs/how-it-works.md

 the first, the root, state since we haven't rolled any dice yet and the state where we have rolled our first 6.

-As you can see the the values from 1 - 5 have a probability of 1/6.
-The values from 7 - 12 have a probability of 1/36.
-To get the probability of the 3 you just need to divide one by the number of faces of the dice.
+As you can see the the values from `1` - `5` have a probability of `1/6`.
+The values from `7` - `12` have a probability of `1/36`.
+Since we need to role again there is no value `6`.
+To get the probability of the `3` you just need to divide one by the number of faces of the dice.

-To get the probability of the 8, you first need to role a 6, as we've already know that has a probability of 1/6.
+To get the probability of the `8`, you first need to role a 6, as we've already know that has a probability of `1/6`.
 We then need to role a 2.
-The probability for that is 1 / 6 (for the first 6) / 6 (for the followed 2) = 1/36.
+The probability for that is `1 / 6 [for the first 6] / 6 [for the followed 2] = 1/36`.

 From now on we will write down how we role using pseudo code.
 The example above would be: